fltk/fltk/README.CMake.txt

     Build the OpenGL support library fltk_gl (fltk::gl) and enable OpenGL support in user programs using fltk_gl.

+FLTK_BUILD_SCREENSHOTS - default OFF
+    Build the programs in the "screenshots" directory for developers who want to create or modify screenshots for documentation.
+    Please see 'screenshots/README.txt' for details and instructions.

 FLTK_BUILD_SHARED_LIBS - default OFF
     Normally FLTK is built as static libraries which makes more portable binaries.
 If you want to use shared libraries, setting this option ON